 The American National Standards Institute (ANSI) has a specification that standardizes flashlight performance.
-There are six ANSI FL-1 criteria: Light Output; Runtime; Peak Beam Intensity; Beam Distance; Impact Resistance; and Water Resistance.
+As of this writing, the current ANSI FL 1 Standard is ANSI/PLATO FL 1-2019. here are six ANSI FL 1 criteria: Light Output; Runtime; Peak Beam Intensity; Beam Distance; Impact Resistance; and Water Resistance.

 Light output is measured in lumens.
 The lumen is the international unit of measure of the total quantity of visible light emitted from a source.
 Light Output is measured the highest brightness of a setting of the flashlight powered by new batteries.

 Think of lumens as raw output.
 Lumens provide the potential for performance.
 High lumen counts, while a great selling point, don’t tell the whole story.
 Without the proper focus, more lumens may not be as useful on a flashlight.